Experts Opinion

 What challenges exist in integrating VR into education?
 How can they be overcome, and how can the adoption of VR in education be accelerated?

 We may be facing a cognitive ability crisis, with students performing worse than ever before and showing less interest.
-This could result in an increase in depression.
-I apologize for sounding negative, but I genuinely believe that technology is leading us down a troublesome path, and it's not receiving enough attention.
+This could increase depression.
+I apologize for sounding negative, but I genuinely believe that technology is leading us down a troublesome path, and it’s not receiving enough attention.
 This is where VR and similar technologies can make a difference by re-engaging students who are finding it increasingly difficult to focus.

 This blend of VR, AR, and mixed reality will bring a tremendous surge in educational applications.
 Several companies are already making remarkable contributions by providing students with engaging supplementary content to enhance their studies.